Donald Trump Calls Burglary At Elijah Cummings’ Baltimore Home ‘Too Bad’

 — Kellyanne Conway (@KellyannePolls) August 2, 2019

-On Saturday Trump attacked Cummings as a “bully” and slammed Baltimore, as a “disgusting, rat and rodent infested mess,” suggesting that “no human being would want to live there.”
-Cummings, who is the chair of the Hous Judiciary Committee, has called for investigations into Trump’s finances and his administration’s practices, according to The Washington Post.
+On Saturday Trump attacked Cummings as a “bully” and slammed Baltimore as a “disgusting, rat and rodent infested mess,” suggesting that “no human being would want to live there.”
+Cummings, who is the chair of the House Judiciary Committee, has called for investigations into Trump’s finances and his administration’s practices, according to The Washington Post.

-The president alleged the congressman and other Democratic leaders have “stolen or wasted” billions of dollars in federal aid to Baltimore and claimed Tuesday that black Baltimoreans and African American supporters have thanked him for drawing attention to the city’s living conditions and corruption, according to the Baltimore Sun.
+The president alleged that the congressman and other Democratic leaders have “stolen or wasted” billions of dollars in federal aid to Baltimore and claimed Tuesday that black Baltimoreans and African American supporters have thanked him for drawing attention to the city’s living conditions and corruption, according to The Baltimore Sun.